This article is evidence-based, verified by Blake Conner, Certified Strength, and Conditioning Specialist.

 Cardiovascular activity is a staple in many activities, sports, and careers.
 Some of which may require it, and with others, it may be highly recommended.
-You may be interested in getting started with such endeavors, so we’ll cover a concept that will allow you to improve.
-Specifically, this article is going to be focused around military (related article) and combat sports such as MMA or boxing.
+You may be interested in getting started with such activities, so we’ll cover a concept that will allow you to improve.
+Specifically, this article is going to be focused on how to improve your running economy for military and combat sports such as MMA or boxing.

 What Is Running Economy?

 Running economy is described as, “The efficiency at which you can convert oxygen consumption into forwarding motion.”

 When performing any aerobic task, we breathe in oxygen.
 This is then taken into the blood, which is then taken to the heart.
 From there it is pumped through the body to the working muscle.

 The faster we breathe and the more air we take in the more oxygen is pumped through.
 If we are not efficient at pumping the oxygen through, then it will be much harder for us to propel ourselves forward with whatever activity we are doing.
 The more cardiovascular activity you do, the more efficient you become, A.K.A. running economy.

 An elite runner will be able to tell you how much further they can go with less effort due to their improved efficiency and VO2 Max.
 One way some athletes artificially boost the latter is through some form of high altitude training or training mask.